icinganalysis/icinganalysis.github.io/content/wilder.md

 See also the review of the conference where this paper was presented, [1969 Aircraft Ice Protection Report of Symposium]({filename}1969 Aircraft Ice Protection Report of Symposium.md), which stated:
->"The subject of aircraft ice protection has provoked much controversy and discourse among theorists, designers, laboratory and test engineers, and flight operations people.".
+>"The subject of aircraft ice protection has provoked much controversy and discourse among theorists, designers, laboratory and test engineers, and flight operations people".

 ## Notes